Frequently Asked Questions

-Crisis Intervention training, Ethics in Professional Policing, the Speed of Trust, Understanding Cultural Diversity, Interpersonal Communication, Community Policing--Best Practices, Using Verbal Judo as a conflict de-escalation technique, etc.
+Crisis Intervention training, Ethics in Professional Policing, Understanding Cultural Diversity, Interpersonal Communication, Community Policing--Best Practices, Using Verbal Judo as a conflict de-escalation technique, etc.

 The Franklin Police Department is accredited – what does that involve?

-The FPD was reaccredited for the sixth time in March 2016 by the Commission on Accreditation for Law Enforcement Agencies (CALEA).
-In fact, the department received a “Meritorious” rating for excellence in law enforcement.
+The FPD was reaccredited, in 2020, for the seventh time by the Commission on Accreditation for Law Enforcement Agencies (CALEA).
 Law enforcement accreditation is the “gold standard” for demonstrating the agency meets an established set of professional standards that clearly define performance, policy & procedures.